 1) What is the difference between compassion fatigue, vicarious trauma and burnout?

 These three terms are complementary and yet different from one another.
 While Compassion Fatigue (CF) refers to the profound emotional and physical erosion that takes place when helpers are unable to refuel and regenerate, the term Vicarious trauma (VT) was coined by Pearlman & Saakvitne (1995) to describe the profound shift in world view that occurs in helping professionals when they work with clients who have experienced trauma: helpers notice that their fundamental beliefs about the world are altered and possibly damaged by being repeatedly exposed to traumatic material.
 Burnout is a term that has been used since the early 1980s describe the physical and emotional exhaustion that workers can experience when they have low job satisfaction and feel powerless and overwhelmed at work.
 However, burnout does not necessarily mean that our view of the world has been damaged, or that we have lost the ability to feel compassion for others.
-We have worked with individuals who were not in the helping field who still felt severe work-related burnout (e.g. someone working as an administrative assistant in a toxic work environment).
+Using our specialized course in Compassion Fatigue TEND has worked with individuals who were not in the helping field who still felt severe work-related burnout (e.g. someone working as an administrative assistant in a toxic work environment).
 Most importantly, burnout can be fairly easily resolved: changing jobs can provide immediate relief to someone suffering from job-related burnout.
 This is not the case for CF and VT.
 Helpers can simultaneously experience Compassion Fatigue and Vicarious Trauma.
 They are cumulative over time and evident in our personal and professional lives.
 They are also an occupational hazard of working in the helping field.
 (Saakvitne & Pearlman, 1996)

 Example: If my job as an administrative assistant to a parole officer is to read the files of violent sex offenders, I may be secondarily traumatized and deeply disturbed by the content of what I read.
 This may, in turn, affect my sex life, my feelings of safety for my children or my ability to watch television.
 (Vicarious Trauma) However, I may not necessarily feel too tired to talk to my friend who is going through a difficult time at home, and I may not find that this has caused me to feel deeply exhausted in my interaction with colleagues.
 But then again I may experience all of the above.
 (Vicarious Trauma and Compassion Fatigue)If I work as a nurse in palliative care, helping patients who are dying of cancer, I may feel incredibly drained, fatigued, unable to give any more or unable to stop thinking about my patients when I go home.
 (Compassion Fatigue).
 I may also find that I have become very preoccupied by death, dying and end of life issues which, over time, may affect my world view and beliefs about ageing, cancer or similar issues (Vicarious Trauma).
 Compassion fatigue and Vicarious Trauma are much more complicated than just being tired and overworked.
 They are often caused by a conflict between our deepest values and the work that we are required to do, a phenomenon which is called moral distress.